ExpressionEngine/ExpressionEngine-User-Guide/source/cp/msm/index.rst

 Requirements
 ~~~~~~~~~~~~

--  Purchased license of the latest version of ExpressionEngine
 -  All Sites must reside on the same server
 -  If using sub-domains or domains, directories must be able to access
    your main installation system directory.
--  License holder must be the owner of all Sites

 ..
 Permissions